Bardini Gardens – Florence, Italy

 Best Time to Visit

-Even outside wisteria season, the gardens are gorgeous.
+Even outside wisteria season, the terraces and pathways are stunning.

 How Long to Spend